 There are currently no topics for this game.

-. -Spoiler Alert- It was given as a gift to the son of the main female character, Sam Holloman (Cameron Boyce), by the main character, Jerry Shaw (Shia LaBeouf), for his birthday at the end of the movie.
+References to the gameRock Band was mentioned in the 2008 movie Eagle Eye. -Spoiler Alert- It was given as a gift to the son of the main female character, Sam Holloman (Cameron Boyce), by the main character, Jerry Shaw (Shia LaBeouf), for his birthday at the end of the movie.

 SalesOn 18th January 2007 MTV Games announced to have sold 2.5 million downloable music tracks in eight weeks, in the US.

 - 2007 – #5 Game of the Year

 - 2007 – #5 Console Game of the Year